sonic-net/DASH/Documentation/dash-hld.md

 The SDN controller communicates with a DASH device through a **[gNMI](https://github.com/Azure/DASH/wiki/Glossary#gnmi) endpoint** served by a new DASH SDN agent **running inside a new SONiC DASH container**.

 In summary:
-- The DASH container translates SDN configuration modeled in gNMI into **SONiC APPL_DB** config objects.
+- The DASH container translates SDN configuration modeled in gNMI into **SONiC DB** objects.
 - The **SONiC orchagent** inside the Switch State Service (SWSS) Container will be enhanced to translate these objects into **SAI_DB objects**, including the new **DASH-specific SAI objects**.
 - An **enhanced syncd** will then configure the dataplane using the **vendor-specific SAI library**.